An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Symplectic structures on stacky and derived enhancements of supermanifolds

 on total complexes. \end{definition}

 Note that if $X$ carries a $0$-shifted symplectic structure, then either it is a supermanifold or it has non-trivial enhancements in both stacky and derived directions, since we need the chain and cochain generators of $\cC^{\infty}(X)$ to balance each other.
+The motivation for this formulation of non-degeneracy is the same as in Remarks \ref{NQnondegrmks}, with \cite[Lemma \ref{poisson-binondeglemma}]{poisson} again guaranteeing good behaviour under tensor operations.

-\begin{examples} Shifted cotangent bundles of NQ-manifolds give rise to dg NQ-manifolds with natural shifted symplectic structures.
-For instance, the NQ-manifold $B\g$ (i.e. $[*/\g]$) associated to a Lie algebra $\g$ has derived cotangent bundle $TB\g$ given by $[(\g^*[-1])/\g]$, which carries a canonical $0$-shifted symplectic structure.
-Explicitly, the manifold underlying $ TB\g$ is a point, with $\O_{TB\g}$ freely generated as a bigraded algebra by $\g$ in chain degree $1$ and $\g^*$ in cochain degree $1$, with chain differential $\delta=0$ and cochain differential $Q$ given by the Chevalley--Eilenberg complex of $\g$ acting on $\L^*\g$. \end{examples}
+\begin{examples} Shifted cotangent bundles of NQ-manifolds give rise to dg NQ-manifolds with natural shifted symplectic structures, similarly to \cite{calaqueShiftedCotangent}.
+For instance, the NQ-manifold $B\g$ (i.e. $[*/\g]$) associated to a Lie algebra $\g$ has derived cotangent bundle $T^*B\g$ given by $[(\g^*[-1])/\g]$, which carries a canonical $0$-shifted symplectic structure.
+Explicitly, the manifold underlying $ T^*B\g$ is a point, with $\O_{T^*B\g}$ freely generated as a bigraded algebra by $\g$ in chain degree $1$ and $\g^*$ in cochain degree $1$, with chain differential $\delta=0$ and cochain differential $Q$ given by the Chevalley--Eilenberg complex of $\g$ acting on $\L^*\g$.
+The symplectic structure consists of the single element $\omega_2 \in (\Omega^2_{T^*B\g})^1_1$ corresponding to the image under $d \ten d$ of the canonical element of $\g\ten \g^*$.

+A more interesting example of a dg NQ-manifold with a $0$-shifted symplectic structure is given by the infinitesimal analogue of the derived Hamiltonian reduction from \cite{safronovPoissonRednCoisotropic}.
+Given a symplectic manifold $Y$ equipped with an infinitesimal action of a Lie group $\g$ preserving the symplectic form, and a $\g$-equivariant map $\mu \co Y \to \g^*$ which is Hamiltonian for the $\g$-action, we can first form the derived vanishing locus $\oR \mu^{-1}(0)$ as in Example \ref{DCritex} (a dg manifold), then form the dg NQ-manifold $[\oR \mu^{-1}(0)/\g]$ as in Example \ref{exYoverg}.
+Functions on $[\oR \mu^{-1}(0)/\g]$ look like

+and it carries a $0$-shifted symplectic structure given by the $2$-form which combines the symplectic form on $Y$ with the pairing of $\g$ and $\g^*$.
+The Hamiltonian condition reduces to the condition that the form is closed under $Q \pm \delta$.
+Experts may recognise similarities between this construction and \cite{stasheffHomologicalRednPoisson}. \end{examples}

 \begin{definition} Given dg NQ-manifolds $X,Y$, define the product $X \by Y$ to be the NQ-manifold with underlying manifold $(X \by Y)_0^{0,=}= X_0^{0,=} \by Y_0^{0,=}$, and with structure sheaf given by pullback